Skip to content Skip to footer

 Cost Of Living

-Jeonju has a relatively affordable cost of living compared to major cities in South Korea.
-Accommodation, food, and transportation expenses are reasonable, making it an attractive destination for budget travelers.
-The cost of living index is lower than in Seoul or Busan, with affordable options for dining and shopping.
+The cost of living in Jeonju is relatively affordable compared to major cities in South Korea.
+Housing, transportation, and daily expenses are moderate, making it an attractive destination for budget travelers.

 Jeonju – capital of North Jeolla Province, South Korea